 - Teaching is grounded in an ethic of care.

 - Learning is an active process requiring engagement.

-We offer three tracks in Education: Urban Teaching and Educational Studies.
-In both tracks students develop a critical lens for looking at the issues facing public schooling and consider ways to promote fair and inclusive policies and practices for all children in our public system.
+We offer three tracks in Education: Urban Teaching, Education Studies, and Urban Studies with a Specialization in Education.
+In all three tracks, students develop a critical lens for looking at the issues facing public schooling and consider ways to promote fair and inclusive policies and practices for all children in our public system.

-Right Column Copy
+Left Column Copy